 ** NEW GUIDELINES:

-- All volunteers should be asked the three standard coronavirus screening questions immediately after they arrive (or, Ellen would have asked these questions during their initial intake)
+All volunteers should be asked these standard coronavirus screening questions immediately after they arrive (or, Ellen would have asked these questions during their initial intake)

-- Volunteers should practice demonstrate social distancing strategies, which includes keeping at least a 6 foot distance away from any other person distributing food.
+Volunteers should practice demonstrate social distancing strategies, which includes keeping at least a 6 foot distance when possible.

 Phoenix Family empowers people living in low-income housing communities with the on-site support they need to gain stability and achieve self-sufficiency.